 Talking about ranking… Even though you are sure to utilize a killer icon, the right keywords, titles, and descriptions for app store optimization, it is becoming increasingly difficult to achieve visibility on the Google Play Store or the Apple App Store.
 Luckily, there are Amazon AppStore, Aptoide, and Opera Mobile Store for Android products, Appland and Cydia for iOS, GetJar for both, and some 300 other marketplaces worldwide.
 The alternative new environments can become an important part of your marketing and distribution strategy.

 However well-planned, success of a mobile app monetization still often comes down to trial and error.
 The software at least ought to function without crashing or bugs upon launch.
-Once you’ve gathered info about users’ behavior, you will be able to analyze the engaged users’ feedback and overall app usage, lifetime value per user, active users, length of sessions, etc. These data points can be used both to determine what monetization models suit you and how to optimize your existing strategy.
+Once you’ve gathered info about users’ behavior, you will be able to analyze the engaged users’ feedback and overall app usage, lifetime value per user, active users, length of sessions, etc. These data points can be used both to determine what successful strategies for in app monetization suit you and how to optimize your existing strategy.

 Although listed second, end-user neglect can be regarded as fatal error #1.
 All preparation and monetization efforts would be in vain if you failed at creating a product that is valuable to the users.
 If they open it rarely, they simply won’t have a chance to see the ads.
 And the more value you provide, the more happy users will pay!